-The key management personnel of the charity and the group comprise the Trustees and the senior leadership team, being the CEO, Director of Clinical Services, Finance Director, the Medical Director, the Communications & Income Generation Director and the People & Operations Director.
+The key management personnel of the Charity and the group comprise the Trustees and the senior leadership team, being the CEO, Clinical Services Director/Deputy CEO, Finance Director, Medical Director, Communications & Income Generation Director and People & Operations Director.

 The Medical Director transferred in from the NHS in August 2015 and continues to be paid in accordance with the NHS salary framework.
 Her role is assigned to individual NHS salary bands subject to satisfactory performance, The Medical Director receives annual increments on the anniversary of her appointment until she reaches the top of her band.
 Salaries of other key management personnel are reviewed annually by Trustees, taking into account salaries paid for comparable roles in similar organisations.
 There are third-party salary surveys of remuneration in the hospice sector and charities more generally which provide helpful input to this process.
 Where senior employees take on significant new responsibilities during the year, salaries are adjusted accordingly.
 Trustees serve pro bono and voluntarily.

-A Remuneration and Nomination Committee is in place to provide focus, oversight and expertise on these matters, given the charity's increased workforce post-independence.
+A Remuneration and Nomination Committee is in place to provide focus, oversight and expertise on these matters, given the Charity's increased workforce post-independence.